This couple’s shaadi video got them immense trolls

 Weddings hold a special place in our culture, like any other, and is a time of great celebration that so many people look forward too (hopefully hehe).
 There is love in the air, old memories mingling with newer ones and a perfect balance of anxiety mixed with excitement.

-While scrolling through my Instagram feed, I came across one such couple celebrating their marital union in a beautiful way
+While scrolling through my Instagram feed, I came across a couple celebrating their marital union in a beautiful way with a sweet shaadi video

 View this post on Instagram